jojasadventure/dipole-classifiers/README.md

 ### **Step 2: Setup the Embedding Service**

-You can use an external API or deploy your own Hugging Face `text-embeddings-inference` Docker container.
+You can use an external API or deploy your own Hugging Face `text-embeddings-inference` docker container.
 Faster on GPU.
 Both the docker steps will download the embedding model (~1GB) and start the required inference server.
-You need to stop it later.
-You can monitor it with eg. `docker stats`.

 Choose one of the following paths: